TYPO3-svn-archive/paymentlib/README.txt

 3. CREATING A PAYMENT METHOD
 --------------------------------------------------------------------------------
-For consistancy please name your extension paymethod_$myPaymentGateway A few
+For consistancy please name your extension paymentlib_$myPaymentGateway A few
-examples: paymethod_quickpay, paymethod_ipayment etc.
+examples: paymentlib_quickpay, paymentlib_ipayment etc.